aberezhk/simple-mock-server/README.md

 app.js routes all requests prefixed with '/mock' to mock.js router.
 All other requests are routed to index.js
+If SERVER var was defined, then all not configured requests will be proxied to SERVER

 #### mock.js
 mock.js handles requests that are prefixed with /mock ``` example: http://localhost:3000/mock/configuration ``` and